 The Committee has reviewed the carrying values of the Groups oil assets, comprised of the oil production assets, exploration and evaluation (E&E) assets.
-Based on the work performed during the audit, and through discussions with management, the committee considers that the carrying value of E&E assets are not impaired.
-The committee have considerate it prudent not to impair the oil production assets based on the estimated oil reserves and forecast level of future production.
+Based on the work performed during the audit, and through discussions with management, the committee considers that the carrying value of E&E assets is not impaired.
+The committee has considered it prudent to impair the Lidsey production assets based on the estimated oil reserves and forecast level of future production.